Jay Chamberlain

-Jay Clifford Chamberlain (December 29, 1925 in Los Angeles, California – August 1, 2001) was a racing driver from the United States.
+Jay Clifford Chamberlain (December 29, 1925 – August 1, 2001) was a racing driver from the United States.
 He participated in 3 World Championship Formula One Grands Prix, debuting on July 21, 1962.
 He scored no championship points.
 He also participated in numerous non-Championship Formula One races.

 Chamberlain finished ninth overall at Le Mans in 1957, but first in class, driving a Lotus Eleven.
 Chamberlain of Burbank, California, was the United States distributor for Lotus cars.